danschlz/danschulz.github.io/books.md

 Wallace, _Consider the Lobster and other Essays_.
 When I was a teenager I'd Google "highest IQ person ever" and was always surprised to find Goethe alongside von Neumann.
 These essays are a quick way to understand how intelligence can express itself verbally.

 Houellebecq, _Submission_.
 Houellebecq is the author most responsible for getting me hooked on fiction, and Submission is the one I started with.
-Satirical, hilarious, and Straussian.
+Satirical, hilarious, and a little Straussian.

 Ferrante, _The Neapolitan Novels_.